How to Change Domain Name on WordPress: Using cPanel and hPanel

 - Select all files – click on the Copy button if you want to leave a copy of the files on the old domain name.
 Otherwise, click Move to completely transfer all content to your new WordPress address.

 - Clicking on either option will trigger the following pop-up window.

-- Click Change and specify the path to your new domain folder.
-In this example, it should look like this: domains/newdomain.tld/public_html
+- Navigate to the path to your new domain folder.
+The new domain path should look like this: domains/newdomain.tld/public_html

 4. Change the URL and Site Address